wdv4758h/pypy-extradoc/blog/draft/tm.rst

 prevents multiple threads from actually running at the same time.
-The reason to do that is that it would have desastrous effects in the interpreter if both threads access the same object concurrently --- to the point that in CPython even just manipulating the reference counter needs to be protected by the lock.
+The reason to do that is that it would have desastrous effects in the interpreter if both threads access the same object concurrently --- to the point that in CPython even just manipulating the object's reference counter needs to be protected by the lock.

 Keeping your Python interpreter unchanged while managing to remove the infamous GIL: so far, this is regarded as the ultimate goal to enable